django-webpack/django-webpack-loader/README.md

         url = self.config['STATS_URL']
         return requests.get(url).json()
 ```

-- `WEBPACK_CHUNK_URL_USE_PUBLIC_PATH` (Default: `True`) is a flag that enables using the Webpack's [publicPath](https://webpack.js.org/guides/public-path/) config as the chunk URL.
-Setting this to false may be useful if you are using both publicPath and a S3Storage with a custom domain.

 - `SKIP_COMMON_CHUNKS` (Default: `False`) is a flag which prevents already generated chunks from being included again in the same page.
 This should only happen if you use more than one entrypoint per Django template (multiple `render_bundle` calls).
 By enabling this, you can get the same default behavior of the [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/).
 The same caveats apply as when using `skip_common_chunks` on `render_bundle`, see that section below for more details.